Bhupendra Patel takes over as 17th Gujarat CM | Politics

 Patel’s elevation - he is the first from the Patidar sub-group to be chief minister - is key to BJP’s plans to woo the Kadva Patidar community, which some political observers feel, has drifted away from the party.

-He is a trustee of Sardardham, the Patidar community organisation that hosted the programme where Prime Minister Narendra Modi was the chief guest on Saturday.
+He is a trustee of Sardardham, the Patidar community organisation that hosted the programme where Modi was the chief guest on Saturday.

 Born in Ahmedabad, Patel is an MLA from the Ghatlodia seat, previously held by former chief minister and now Uttar Pradesh Governor Anandiben Patel.
 He won the seat by over 1.17 lakh votes in 2017, the highest margin in that poll.
 Ghatlodia is part of the Gandhinagar Lok Sabha constituency represented by Shah.